pcsteppan/pattern-by-any-other-name/README.md

 # pattern by any other name
-enter a sequence of characters, such as you name, into the center text box. then press enter.
+enter a sequence of characters, such as your name, into the center text box.
+**then press enter.**

 characters a->z result in different colors and patterns so you could also just enter different sequences and see what happens